nimplay/math_magicians/README.md

 # Math Magicians
 > This project is the Microverse's math_magicians project.
-> Its a web application for use react that is a imple calculator.
+> Its a web application for use react that is a simple calculator.

 ## Built With